tudurom/bsc-thesis/main.typ

   The “Trusting Trust” attack, popularised by Ken Thompson, showed that we cannot fully trust code that is not written and compiled by ourselves, because of the risk of interference coming from self-replicating compiler attacks.
-  In this work, I show that a self-replicating compiler attack is viable even when using a fully deterministic and reproducible compiler, for which we can independently verify that the compiler binary matches its source code, using the Go compiler as an example.
+  In this work, I show that a self-replicating compiler attack is possible even when using a fully deterministic and reproducible compiler, for which we can independently verify that the compiler binary matches its source code, using the Go compiler as an example.